cschneid/sinatra-book/book/Introduction.markdown

 * it will be written in Ruby programming language
 * it will have URLs

 In Sinatra, you can write short _ad hoc_ applications or mature, larger application with the same easiness.
 (See section "Real World Applications" later in this book.)

 You can use the power of various Rubygems and other libraries available for Ruby.

 Sinatra really shines when used for experiments and application mock-ups or for creating a quick interface for your code.

 It isn't a _typical_ Model-View-Controller framework, but ties specific URL directly to relevant Ruby code and returns its output in response.
 It does enable you, however, to write clean, properly organized applications: separating _views_ from application code, for instance.

 Installation
 ------------
-The simplest way to obtain Sinatra is through Rubygems
+The simplest way to install Sinatra is through Rubygems:

     $ sudo gem install sinatra